 Then there are those recurring trends like #ThrowbackThursday, #MotivationMonday, “WomanCrushWednesday”, etc. Are you hopping on trend for the sake of trend?
 Or is this truly getting you the exposure you are hoping for?

 Let’s take a look at the stats for #MotivationMonday from Twitter analytics.
 If you have a social media plan with consistent content development behind a weekly #MotivationMonday post, and your audience is female executives between the age of 35 – 54 who are looking for business coaching, your creative budget and posting time may be best spent somewhere else.

 Now, there is certainly nothing wrong with doing this for fun, or creating emphasis for the day!
 But if you are trying to establish an ROI generating content tactic for your business, take a look at the numbers so you spend your time and money wisely.

 Before using Instagram, research Instagram.
 Search out the hashtags you think are popular and see the types of images categorized there and the engagement they get.
 If one image stands out with more engagement- look at what OTHER hashtags that post used.
 See who is using those hashtags and if they are part of a strong, engaged community that is likely to participate.

-Yes, this does take some time, but once you’ve done it, store your list of relevant hashtags to copy and paste into your posts as a time saving tip.
+Yes, this does take some time, but once you’ve done it, store your list of relevant hashtags to copy and paste into your posts as a time-saving tip.

 This read from Later.com is an exceptional read on Instagram hashtag research and using them wisely.
-Bookmark it and take time to follow the steps to establish a solid hashtag strategy!
+Bookmark it and take the time to follow the steps to establish a solid hashtag strategy!